-There is an increasing requirement to provide information and make claims about various aspects of the training process for ML models.
-Prior work has presented proposals for providing such information, which are now being used in practice, such as datasheets for datasets~\cite{datasheetsdatasets} and model cards~\cite{modelcard}.
-Similarly to their use in electronics, the idea of datasheets for datasets is to describe the composition and intended use of a training dataset.
+There is an increasing requirement to provide information about aspects of the training process for ML models.
+Proposals for providing such information, which are now being used in practice, include \emph{datasheets for datasets}~\cite{datasheetsdatasets} and \emph{model cards}~\cite{modelcard}.
+Analogous to their use in electronics, the idea of datasheets for datasets is to describe the composition and intended use of a training dataset.
 Model cards perform a similar function, but for a trained model, as shown in the example in \F\ref{fig:model_card}.
-Notably, model cards should ideally include information such as which training algorithm was used, which training datasets were used (\eg by including pointers to the datasets' datasheets), as well as details of any pre-processing performed on the datasets before training (\eg to check for and/or filter out certain types of content).
+Notably, model cards should ideally include information such as which training algorithm was used, which training datasets were used (\eg by referring to the datasets' datasheets), as well as details of any pre-processing performed on the datasets before training (\eg to filter out certain types of content).

-In fully open-source models, the exact training code and dataset is usually made publicly available.
-In open-weight or closed-source models, the training code and dataset may be confidential, but model providers may still make public claims about the training code, dataset, and any data pre-processing performed.
+In fully open-source models, the exact training code and dataset are usually made publicly available.
+In open-weight or closed-source models, the training code and dataset may be confidential, but model providers may still make public claims about the training code, dataset, and data pre-processing.
 For example, the card for OpenAI's GPT-5 model claims that their data processing pipeline \emph{``includes rigorous filtering to maintain data quality and mitigate potential risks''} and that they use \emph{``advanced data filtering processes to reduce personal information from training data''}~\cite{gpt5}.
 For all types of models, information about training may need to be provided to regulators.
 For example, Article~53 of the EU AI Act requires model providers to provide this information, \emph{``upon request, to the AI Office and the national competent authorities''}~\cite{EUAIAct}.